AzNOAOTares/antares-base/doc/source/index.rst

 * Written values are stored in the database only when a stage completes.
 A stage that is aborted loses those values, because the stage was incomplete.

-* An property can be written to multiple times in a stage or in separate stages, but only the last value will be visible in subsequent stages or in output for a particular camera alert.
+* A property can be written to multiple times in a stage or in separate stages, but only the last value will be visible in subsequent stages or in output for a particular camera alert.
 (We allow this because different astronomers might have independently written different stages.)

 * The values form a time series, one value computed for each alert at that time.
 Hence, old values are retained and the new value extends the time series.
 No value is ever changed in the database (except for multiple writes, discussed above, which we can finesse.).
 In other words, each stage generates a new database entry.
 The entire history of alert processing will be present in the database, with one new write per stage and no modification of old (and perhaps stale) stage values.

 * There will be a separate conversion process that will translate the highly-optimized storage structure used in the ANTARES pipeline to and from the traditional relational structure as described in the ER diagram.
 The latter representation will be best for cross-alert analyses.
 The conversion(s) and cross-alert analyses will happen outside the time-critical portion of ANTARES and may be challenging in their own way in terms of performance.

-* User-contributed stages write to propertys associated with a context of the current alert.
+* User-contributed stages write to properties associated with a context of the current alert.
 So a single stage or multiple stages could successively write to the same property, changing its value as the processing pipeline progresses.
 We retain the value as of the end of each stage, but a future alert at the same locus will only see the final value of that property: there is no facility for seeing an intermediate value within a stage or between stages of a single past alert at that locus.

 * User-contributed stages can also write to local variables during their processing, but such variables will not be persisted between stages.
 The only values that are persisted are those associated with the contexts of the alert.